LEARN TO PLAY BRIDGE ....... THE BEST CARD GAME IN THE WORLD!

 Beginners Lessons

-No experience necessary – we are starting from the very beginning
+No experience is necessary – we are starting from the very beginning.
+No need to bring anything, all course material is provided.

-After the lessons you can join sessions of social supervised play so you can practise all you have learned in a very relaxed and social environment.
+After the lessons you can join sessions of supported play so you can practise all you have learned in a relaxed environment.

-No experience necessary – we are starting from the very beginning
+No experience is necessary – we are starting from the very beginning.
+No need to bring anything, all course material is provided.

-After the lessons you can join sessions of social supervised play so you can practise all you have learned in a very relaxed and social environment.
+After the lessons you can join sessions of supported play so you can practise all you have learned in a relaxed environment.

 Supervised Play